 ADHD Medications

 There are two types of ADHD medications: stimulants and non-stimulants.
 Stimulants are most prescribed and help control impulses.
-They boost dopamine and helps people focus.
+They boost dopamine and help people focus.
 Adderall, Ritalin, and Dexedrine are two types of stimulants.
-Non-stimulants raise norepinephrine and helps keep people calmer and more focused.
+Non-stimulants raise norepinephrine and help keep people calmer and more focused.
 Strattera and Kapvay are two types of non-stimulants.

 Long-Term Effects of ADHD Medications